DCI/scaladci/README.md

     }
   }
 ```
-"self" and "this" doesn't change how Role methods take precedence over instance methods.
+Using "self" or "this" doesn't change how Role methods take precedence over instance methods.

 ## Multiple roles